 In this chapter we considered a range of ethical issues in counselling.
 These include the subject of confidentiality and its central place in the therapeutic relationship.
-The limitations to absolute confidentiality were discussed, and examples were given of situations in which it might not be guaranteed.
-The counselling relationship was an important focus of this chapter, and we examined the twin concepts of transference and counter-transference in this context.
-Contracts in counselling were discussed and the subject of 'endings' and its attendant difficulties was considered too.
-The subject of referral and reasons for it were also detailed.
-Crisis, and its effects on both client and counsellor, was addressed in this section.
-The necessity for regular supervision and ongoing training was stressed, and the different models of supervisory support were described.
-In this chapter we also touched on the broad issue of diversity in counselling and indicated that trainee counsellors should become familiar with professional guidelines in relation to this.
+The limits of absolute confidentiality were discussed and examples given of situations in which it might not be guaranteed.
+Contracts in counselling were discussed, and the subject of 'endings' and its attendant difficulties were considered.
+Aspects of the counselling relationship were discussed, including the twin concepts of transference and countertransference.
+The subject of referral and reasons for it were detailed.
+Crisis situations and their effects on both client and counsellor were addressed in this section, and the need for regular supervision highlighted.

-Finally, although the section on research does not attempt to describe how it is done, it does emphasise the increasing importance of developing an interest in it.
-We looked at ways in which students can be encouraged, mainly through reading, to view research as a fascinating and relevant component of training, as well as a prerequisite for future exploration.
+Although this chapter did not attempt to deal with the subject of research in detail, it does emphasise the increasing importance of developing an interest in it.
+We looked at ways in which students can be encouraged to view research as a fascinating and relevant component of training, as well as a prerequisite of future exploration.